david-chase/kubex-inventory/README.md

 ## Disclaimers
 The tool doesn't output software versions -- that data doesn't exist in the Kubex schema.

+The tool can't detect software that runs as a native sidecar because Kubex doesn't collect data for init containers.

 The software list can detect a few hundred Kubernetes software packages, but it's not even close to complete.
 If it's not detecting a piece of software you know is in the cluster, add a signature in `software.csv`.

 Enjoy!